Shifter | Chapter 2 – Thes-Omatz

 She thought about her friends back on Un-Rofo: she wouldn't be able to see them again!

-As she sat next to her mother as the meeting progressed, her mind went wild, thinking of all the horrible things that could happen to them.
+As she sat next to her mother for the remainder of the meeting, her mind went wild, thinking of all the horrible things that could happen to them.
 They could all be executed, lined up one by one—or sent as a group—into the inner chambers, only to have the outer door opened.
 Then you'd look out at the emptiness of space as you're trying desperately to gasp for the air that wasn't there—gasping and gasping until your vision turns white, you lose all sense of self, and soon and your lifeless body would float into the dark void along with everyone else, never to be collected, never to be remembered.

 She shuddered at the thought.